 Ecological Artist, Writer, Filmmaker / San Jose, USA

 Patrick uses a community-engaged environmental arts practice to build relationships between people and nature, inspiring viable solutions for our future on a local level.
 He has produced and exhibited internationally with diverse casts of individuals – from farmers to governments to educational institutions – to create socially engaged artworks, forums, and workshops, and has garnered awards from Sasakawa Foundation, Chishima Foundation, Lateral Lab and others.
-Patrick is founder/director of Sociecity.org, and arts & events editor for The Nature of Cities.
+Patrick is founder/director of City as Nature (Osaka & Seoul), and arts editor for The Nature of Cities (New York).
 He was formerly an Arts Commissioner for the city of San Jose, helping to oversee a $10M arts budget.
 Patrick holds an MFA in ‘Art, Space, and Nature’ from the University of Edinburgh, a BA in Design Studies from San Jose State University, and was a visiting postgraduate student in the Isao Suizu Lab at Aichi University of Art.

 more at www.pmlydon.com